-The Company's pro forma earnings per share for the year ended December 31, 2005 and 2004, had compensation expenses relating to Natuzzi's share based compensation plan, been recorded in accordance with SFAS 123 is presented below:
+The Company's pro forma loss per share for the year ended December 31, 2005 had compensation expenses relating to Natuzzi's share based compensation plan been recorded in accordance with SFAS 123, is presented below:

-2005 As reported Pro-forma
+As reported Pro-forma

 Basic loss per share (0.13) (0.14)

 Diluted loss per share (0.13) (0.14)

-2004 As reported Pro-forma

-Basic earnings per share 0.34 0.34

-Diluted earnings per share 0.34 0.34

-(k) Under Italian GAAP effective on December 31, 2005, the financial statements of the foreign subsidiaries expressed in a foreign currency (which is deemed to be the functional currency) are translated directly into euro as follows: (i) year-end exchange rate for assets and liabilities, (ii) historical exchange rates for share capital and retained earnings, and (iii) average exchange rates during the year for revenues and expenses.
+(I) Under Italian GAAP effective on December 31, 2005, the financial statements of the foreign subsidiaries expressed in a foreign currency (which is deemed to be the functional currency) are translated directly into euro as follows: (i) year-end exchange rate for assets and liabilities, (ii) historical exchange rates for share capital and retained earnings, and (iii) average exchange rates during the year for revenues and expenses.
 The resulting exchange differences on translation is recorded as a direct adjustment to shareholders' equity (see note 3 (d)).

-Under US GAAP as of December 31, 2006 and 2005 the Natuzzi's foreign subsidiaries financial statements have been translated on the basis of the guidance included in SFAS No. 52.
+Under US GAAP as of December 31, 2007, 2006 and 2005 the Natuzzi's foreign subsidiaries financial statements have been translated on the basis of the guidance included in SFAS No. 52.
 Under US GAAP, foreign subsidiaries are considered to be an integral part of Natuzzi due to various factors including significant intercompany transactions, financing, and cash flow indicators.
 Therefore, the functional currency for these foreign subsidiaries is the functional currency of the parent, namely the euro.
 As a result all monetary assets and liabilities are remeasured, at the end of each reporting period, using euro and the resulting gain or loss is recognized in the consolidated statements of operations.
 For all non monetary assets and liabilities, share capital and retained earnings historical exchange rates are used.
 The average exchange rates during the year are used for revenues and expenses, except for those revenues and expenses related to assets and liabilities translated at historical exchange rates.
 The resulting exchange differences on translation are recognized in the statements of operations.

-At December 31, 2006 and 2005 the US GAAP difference arises due to the requirement to use the local currency as the functional currency under Italian GAAP as compared to US GAAP, which requires that the functional currency be determined based on certain indicators which may, or may not result in the local currency being determined to be the functional currency.
-Consequently, the Company recorded in the US GAAP reconciliation for: (a) net earnings (loss) an income of 762 and 1,684 for 2006 and 2005, respectively; (b) shareholders equity a positive adjustment of 5,424 for 2006 and a negative adjustment of 1,860 for 2005.
+At December 31, 2007, 2006 and 2005 the US GAAP difference arises due to the requirement to use the local currency as the functional currency under Italian GAAP as compared to US GAAP, which requires that the functional currency be determined based on certain indicators which may, or may not result in the local currency being determined to be the functional currency.
+Consequently, the Company recorded in the US GAAP reconciliation for: (a) net earnings (loss) an income of 191, 762 and 1,684 for 2007, 2006 and 2005, respectively; (b) shareholders equity a positive adjustment of 10,213 and 5,424 for 2007 and 2006, respectively.